 Did you know that there is a cable car in London?
 Normally cable cars are a transport method used to get up mountains quickly, but of course there are no mountains in London!
 Take a closer look at a London Underground map and there it is, the little stripy red line connecting Emirates Greenwich Peninsula and Emirates Royal Docks across the River Thames, and yep it happens to be run by my favourite airline, Emirates!

 Tucked away halfway down Regent Street is the Ice bar London!
 Best way to describe it, is a walk in freezer full of ice sculptures, carved by the same artists that do the IceHotel in Sweden.
 The bar is made of ice, the walls are ice, the tables and chairs are ice…even the glasses are ice (the floor isn’t ice so you don’t have to worry about slipping over)!
-The 2016 theme was ‘Ice Bar Rocks’ a Rock n Roll, which was perfect for mine and my sister’s visit because we both love music!
-The current 2018 theme is ‘Wild In The City’ with ice sculptures of animals.
+The 2016 theme was ‘Ice Bar Rocks’ a Rock n Roll, which was perfect for mine and my sister’s visit because we both love music.
+The current 2019 theme is ‘Valhalla Calling‘ with ice sculptures based around magic and myths!

 Every British New Year’s Eve party pretty much uses Big Ben or the streaming/audio of the midnight South Bank Celebrations to bring in the New Year.
 I’m not really one for New Years celebrations, most years I just stay at home and watch it on TV but I always thought “why aren’t I there?
 I only live an hour away”.
 It’s iconic and is shown all over the world as ‘how London celebrated’.
 In 2012/2013 I finally ticked this off the bucket list.
 Here’s what to expect if you decide to attend to South Bank NYE fireworks!